Online RN to MSN Programs in Illinois: Reviewing Top Schools

 What should I look for in a quality RN to MSN program in Illinois?

-The most important component of any RN to MSN program revolves around approval and accreditation.
-When looking for accredited nursing schools, you should only consider options accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+When looking for accredited nursing schools, you should only consider options that are accredited by the Accreditation Commission for Education in Nursing (ACEN) or the Commission on Collegiate Nursing Education (CCNE).
+The program should also be approved by the Illinois Department of Financial and Professional Regulation (IDFPR), which licenses all nurses in the state.

 Other essential components include high graduation rates, career placement resources, and networking opportunities.
-For departments with ADN or BSN degrees, high NCLEX-RN pass rates also can indicate quality educational outcomes.
+High NCLEX-RN pass rates also can indicate quality educational outcomes.

 Will I earn my bachelor’s degree during my RN to MSN program?